 The first point of contact for pupils is usually their Form Tutor.
 These members of staff see pupils every day and have a role in monitoring their academic progress as well their personal well-being.
-Tutors are supported by a wider pastoral team which includes Heads of Year, the Director of Boarding, House Parents, the Health Centre nurses, the Chaplaincy Co-ordinator, the School Counsellor and the Assistant Head Pastoral.
+Tutors are supported by a wider pastoral team which includes Heads of Year, the Director of Boarding, House Parents, the Health Centre nurses, the Chaplaincy Co-ordinator, the School Counsellor and the Deputy Head Pastoral.

 The Heads of Year have overall responsibility for their tutor teams, an overview of pupil progress and the general welfare and behaviour of the group.
 In the Senior School there are three Heads of Year which represent the distinct stages – Year 7, Years 8 and 9 and Years 10 and 11.